-Ecuador arrests shopkeepers for price rises, protests rage
+Ecuador arrests shopkeepers, man dies as protests rage

 Correa, who lives in Belgium, calls Moreno, his one-time protégé and vice-president, a “traitor.”

-Reporting by Alexandra Valencia in Quito, Alberto Fajardo in Cayambe, Yury Garcia in Guayaquil, Carlos Garcia Rawlins in Lasso; Writing by Andrew Cawthorne; Editing by Sandra Maler
+Reporting by Alexandra Valencia in Quito, Alberto Fajardo in Cayambe, Yury Garcia in Guayaquil, Carlos Garcia Rawlins in Lasso; Writing by Andrew Cawthorne; Editing by Sandra Maler and Dan Grebler